smartree/svn-auto-props/README.md

 # svn-auto-props
-Correctly setting svn:mime types will allow files to be previewed correctly in VisualSVN server, and be displayed in colour in wiki browser, and stored correctly in SVN.
+Correct svn:mime types setting will allow files to be previewed correctly in VisualSVN server, and displayed in colour in wiki browser, and stored correctly in SVN.

 Collection of svn:mime-type for reference: